uxmlen/verification-bot-via-telegram/readme.md

-# Verification Bot via Telegram
+# Discord-Telegram Verification Bot 🔐

 A Discord-Telegram verification bot that provides secure server access through a two-step verification process.
 Users receive a verification code through Telegram and verify themselves in Discord to gain access to the server.